General purpose healthcare FSA

 This account allows you to be reimbursed for eligible medical, prescription, dental, and vision care expenses incurred during the benefit plan year.

-For 2024, you can contribute up to $3,200 to your account.
+For 2026, you can contribute up to $3,400 to your account.

-Note: If you are a participant in the Cigna HSA plan or Kaiser HSA plan, you are not eligible to elect the general purpose healthcare flexible spending account option; however, you can enroll in the limited purpose (combination) healthcare flexible spending account.
+Note: If you are a participant in the BCBS HSA plan or Kaiser HSA plan, you are not eligible to elect the general purpose healthcare flexible spending account option; however, you can enroll in the limited purpose (combination) healthcare flexible spending account.

 Eligible healthcare expenses